SHAREHOLDER ALERT: WeissLaw LLP Reminds HGV, WBT, SVRH, and DSSI Shareholders About Its Ongoing Investigations

 Welbilt, Inc. (NYSE: WBT)

-WeissLaw LLP is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of Welbilt, Inc. (NYSE: WBT) in connection with the proposed acquisition of the company by The Middleby Corporation.
-Pursuant to the merger agreement, Welbilt's shareholders will receive 0.1240 shares of Middleby common stock for each share of Welbilt common stock that they hold, representing implied per-share merger consideration of approximately $22.14 based upon Middleby's May 4, 2021 closing price of $178.53.
+WeissLaw LLP is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of Welbilt, Inc. (NYSE: WBT) in connection with the proposed acquisition of the company by The Middleby Corporation ("Middleby").
+Pursuant to the merger agreement, WBT's shareholders will receive 0.1240 shares of Middleby common stock for each share of WBT common stock that they hold, representing implied per-share merger consideration of approximately $22.27 based upon Middleby's May 11, 2021 closing price of $179.62.
 If you own WBT shares and wish to discuss this investigation or your rights, please call us or visit our website: http://www.weisslawllp.com/wbt/

 Sevier County Bancshares, Inc. (OTC: SVRH)

 WeissLaw LLP is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of Sevier County Bancshares, Inc. (OTC: SVRH) in connection with the proposed acquisition of the company by SmartFinancial, Inc. ("SmartFinancial").
-Under the terms of the agreement, SVRH shareholders will receive 0.4116 shares of SmartFinancial for each share of SVRH common stock that they own, representing implied consideration of $9.75 based upon SmartFinancial's May 4, 2021 closing price of $23.68.
+Under the terms of the agreement, SVRH shareholders will receive 0.4116 shares of SmartFinancial for each share of SVRH common stock that they own, representing implied per-share consideration of $9.58 based upon SmartFinancial's May 11, 2021 closing price of $23.27.
 If you own SVRH shares and wish to discuss this investigation or your rights, please call us or visit our website: http://www.weisslawllp.com/svrh/

 Diamond S Shipping Inc. (NYSE: DSSI)